 Each type comes with its own risks and benefits.

 Spinal fusion.
-This is the most common surgery for back pain.
+This is the most common surgery for chronic nonspecific back pain with degenerative changes.
 The doctor will join spinal bones, called vertebrae, together.
 This limits the motion between them and how far your nerves can stretch.
 But it probably won’t limit your activity.
 It’s rare, but the bones don’t always fuse completely.
-Smoking can make this more likely.
+Smoking can make this complication more likely.
 If it happens, you may need another operation to fix it.

 Laminectomy.
 This is the most common surgery for lumbar spinal stenosis.
 In this procedure, a surgeon removes parts of the bone, bone spurs, or ligaments in your back.
 This relieves pressure on spinal nerves and can ease pain or weakness, but the procedure can make your spine less stable.
 If that happens, you’ll probably need a spinal fusion as well.
 Doctors sometimes do the two procedures together.